DepositSlayer

 Come back at 2pm ET.

 Anyone can submit.
-The shortlist of ten goes to a public vote every Sunday night.
-The winner ships the following Friday.
-If yours wins, you take 5% of net revenue for twelve months and a lifetime seat in The Underground.
+The shortlist of ten goes to a public vote every Sunday.
+If yours wins, you take 5% of net revenue for twelve months — and we build it that same week, on camera, while the institution it's aimed at watches.

 One email a week.
 The new app.
 The build log.
 The fallout.
 No filler.
 Free, until the IRS says it isn't.